mengbinhao/jack-note/docs/my/HSBC.md

 - object mapping
 - global event
-write business code first, then automated case invoke them encapsulate common function(like get data from different table. gotomainUI) each single case test cycle is, launch target app first, do some operation to go to the checkpoint, at last checkproperty to see if it is the case expected. exit app
+write business code first, then automated case invoke them encapsulate common function(like get data from different table. goto mainUI) each single case test cycle is, launch target app first, do some operation to go to the checkpoint, at last check property to see if it is the case expected. exit app

 #### oxygen(encapsulation、poly'morphism)
 This is an automated test framework developed by Emerson, Automation team, it is used to test different web system.
 Oxygen resolves lots of xml files to related bean to execute automated cases, after test complete, generate report then send to related people. the main technology stacks are java and selenium, JAVA encapsulates selenium.

-more precisely speaking, it is a semi-finished product, Oxygen defines many types of web components, but all of them are abstract class.(suah as button、link、table、checkbox、text_input and others) which means the target system has to implement those components if needed.
+more precisely speaking, it is a semi-finished product, Oxygen defines many types of web components, but all of them are abstract class.(such as button、link、table、checkbox、text_input and others) which means the target system has to implement those components if needed.

 actually, I do not totally understand each technical point, because when I joined the group, the framework has already in shape, what I did is to enhance framework and write automated test scripts and define components, but I am clear that how it works, the workflow of Oxygen, Is this fine that I show you this information?